okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-additional-limits/index.md

 ### SMS and Call rate limits

 * **Per user/per phone number rate limit:** The 30 second verification rate limit applies to a user's attempt to send an SMS or Call enrollment or verification message to the same phone number.
-The rate limit is one SMS or Call challenge per device every 30 seconds.
+The rate limit is one SMS or Call challenge per phone number every 30 seconds.

 > **Note:** Okta round-robins between SMS providers with every resend request to help ensure delivery of SMS OTP across different carriers.